mees-van-wel/hexa-center-website/src/routes/guide/scheduling/calendar/index.md

 ## 3.1 Sending emails

 Upon creating, editing, or deleting an appointment which contains guests, you will be greeted by a window asking if you would like to send emails out to the appointments participants.
+An email will also be send out to the owner of the appointment, change the owner of an appointment via the `Calendar` field.

 Click on `Don't send` to not send out any emails and save your changes.